 Building on years of working to protect workers' rights, the George for Good strategy involves working with partners like the Ethical Trading Initiative to improve labour conditions.

 In 2021, the George Supplier Academy continued to reach a broad range of suppliers with online COVID-19-friendly training.
 Now active in five countries, the Academy helps garment factory workers expand their skills and improve their chance of promotions, income and job satisfaction.

 For more than a decade, George has been partnering with HOPE Worldwide Bangladesh to improve conditions for garment workers and offer skills and training programmes.
 Thanks to George funding, the Jamgara School of HOPE continued to reach 94% of students with virtual classes accessible via mobile phone.
 It has also reached families with vaccine programmes, with 150 parents registering in a single month.

-George.
-Supplier Academy George's full Tier 1 and Tier 2 factory listings for 2021 - A blossoming future for rose-farming communities in Kenya
+George's full Tier 1 and Tier 2 factory listings for 2021

+A blossoming future for rose-farming communities in Kenya

 Our Fairtrade roses mean our customers can support women flower growers and their communities.

-In 2021 we sold 501,100 bunches of Fairtrade roses, 160,000 of these were from Karen Roses Limited, in Kenya.
-Karen Roses uses the Fairtrade Premium to subsidise the children's education and creche facilities of the women working on its farm.
+In 2021 we sold 501,100 bunches of Fairtrade roses, 160,0001 of these were from Karen Roses Limited, in Kenya, Karen Roses uses the Fairtrade Premium to subsidise the children's education and creche facilities of the women working on its farm.
 It also plants 1,000 tree saplings every year with the aim to protect land, tackle climate change, and support wider environmental sustainability in the region.

 Action on modern slavery

 In 2021, we were proud to join the Slave-Free Alliance and to undertake its gap analysis of hidden risks in our own supply chain.

 The analysis commended our transparency and detail of disclosure, "excellent" policy examples, strong executive leadership, structured delivery programme and "open culture".
-We are now addressing the recommended actions, including ensuring clearer cohesion between our modern slavery working group (and IPL's steering group), modern slavery sponsor and executive board; modifications to our modern slavery statement to future-proof it in light of incumbent legislation; implementing a consistent risk mapping process and supplier terms and conditions; and scaling up group-wide internal engagement, including training.
+We are now addressing the recommended actions. including ensuring clearer cohesion between our modern slavery working group (and IPL's steering group), modern slavery sponsor and executive board; modifications to our modern slavery statement to future-proof it in light of incumbent legislation; implementing a consistent risk mapping process and supplier terms and conditions; and scaling up group-wide internal engagement, including training.

-"WHAT WAS QUICKLY REALISED DURING THE GAP ANALYSIS PROCESS WAS THE WILLINGNESS OF SELECTED STAKEHOLDERS TO ENGAGE WITH OPENNESS AND HONESTY.
-IT WAS ALSO CLEAR THAT THERE IS AN OPEN CULTURE WITHIN THE BUSINESS, WHICH ALLOWS FOR THE PROGRESSIVE DEVELOPMENT OF AGENDAS, SUCH AS THAT FOR MODERN SLAVERY."
+"WHAT WAS QUICKLY REALISED DURING THE GAP ANALYSIS PROCESS WAS THE WILLINGNESS OF SELECTED STAKEHOLDERS TO ENGAGE WITH OPENNESS AND HONESTY, IT WAS ALSO CLEAR THAT THERE IS AN OPEN CULTURE WITHIN THE BUSINESS, WHICH ALLOWS FOR THE PROGRESSIVE DEVELOPMENT OF AGENDAS, SUCH AS THAT FOR MODERN SLAVERY."

-Slave-Free Alliance, in relation to their gap analysis of supply chain risks 2021

-82% of our H What h awaren

-of our HGV drivers have now completed the 'What have you seen?' modern slavery awareness and training
+Slave-Free Alliance, in relation to their gap analysis of supply chain risks 2021 of our HGV drivers have now completed the 'What have you seen?' modern slavery

-Our responsible sourcing strategy \\\\
+Our responsible sourcing strategy

 We delivered more activities in partnership with Stronger Together, an alliance working to reduce the risks of forced labour and human trafficking by providing resources for suppliers.
 In 2021, 372 delegates from Asda suppliers attended Stronger Together training.
 Stronger Together also helped us to set up a network of Modern Slavery Champions across Asda responsible sourcing, labour and employment and ethics teams.

-str\nger

-SLAVE-FREE ALLIANCE Working Towards a t. gether

-Asda Modern Slavery Statement

-ASDA

-2021

-$\mathcal{R}$

-(+)

-No generate the lower publication is not some that the federal Couper Couper Couper and the lower publication is some that public couper to come to make an elevane segmentation, and the lower publication is and the lower publication of the lower publication of the lower public couper to any state of the lower publication of the lower publication is an elevane to any state of the lower publication of the lower public couper to any state of the lower publication of the lower publication is an elevane to any state of the lower publication of the lower public transmission of the lower publication of the lower publication of the lower publication of the lower publication of the lower public couper to any state of the lower publication of the lower publication couper to any state of the lower publication of the lower public couper to any state of the lower publication of the lower publication couper to any state of the lower publication of the lower publication couper to any state of the lower publication of the lower publication of the couper to any state of the lower publication of t

-£77m raised

-ASDA

-Tickled Dink

 Did you know?

+Jold in 2021

+felt they could be

+themselves at work

-Steps taken in the Great Asda Adventure the equivalent to almost twice round the world!
+Steps4 taken in the Great Asda Adventure

+the equivalent to almost twice round the world!